sortednet/statuschecker/README.md

 # TODO

-1. Unit test controller
+1. Unit test web controller
-2. Add a prometheus scrape point for monitoring and alerts
-3. echo using zap logging
+2. echo using zap logging
-4. CI
+3. CI
    1. Dockerfile for app
    2. DockerCompose to also start app
       1. Dockerfile for build